 Macy’s tells the story of “Yes, Virginia” each year through its windows on 34th Street, while a new display is created for the windows facing Herald Square.
-This year the theme appears to include the characters from “The Peanuts”.
+This year the theme is Christmas in NYC.

 Saks 5th Avenue, conveniently located across the street from the Rockefeller Center Christmas Tree, not only has a traditional holiday window display, but also does a state-of-the-art Christmas light show projected on to the side of the building every few minutes.

 Other department stores that offer holiday window displays are Lord & Taylor, Bloomingdales, Bergdorf Goodman, and Tiffany & Co.

 Decorations on Sixth Avenue:

 Large, lighted reindeer, over-sized string lights and ornaments, as well as a holiday train are some of the displays put up along 6th Avenue to get the city into the holiday mood.

 What to Do

 The Radio City Christmas Spectacular is always on the top of everyone’s holiday show list.
 This traditional show features dancing Santas, a live nativity and the one of a kind Rockettes.

 Other shows in the city include Elf: The Musical at The Theater at Madison Square Garden and The Nutcracker at Lincoln Center.